tjdanielson/daytrip_generator_react/README.md

-# Away We Go - daytrip generatro
+# Away We Go - daytrip generator

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).